GirlGuiding New Zealand: Aotearoa Units

 At the beginning of 2013 the "Lones" were renamed to the Aotearoa Team.
 The Aotearoa Team is a nationwide region which is made up of units who deliver GirlGuiding in a different way.
 Girls don't attend regular unit meetings at a venue, instead they do their girl programme in other ways.
 These units may use a variety of methods to deliver programmes – including posting resources in the mail, sending emails, programmes on the internet, texting and other social media.
 The unit leaders discuss with families the best ways to deliver the programme for their circumstances.
+In 2020, GirlGuiding New Zealand launched Explore.
+Explore is a digital platform to deliver the Pippin, Brownie, and Guide programmes on a flexible, digital platform.